-When using G Suite Migration for Microsoft® Exchange (GSMME), you may experience difficulty accessing users' Exchange mailboxes.
-GSMME's logs reveal generic issues, and the following troubleshooting tips show you how to identify the root cause of why an Exchange migration is failing.
-You can use this information to resolve your migration issue.
+When using Google Workspace Migration for Microsoft Exchange (GWMME), you might experience difficulty accessing users' Exchange mailboxes.
+Use the following troubleshooting tips to help you identify the root cause of why an Exchange migration is failing.

-- Create an Outlook profile for the admin user, which will be used for the migration.
-Select this profile in Specify a profile to use for migration.
-For more information, see the GSMME Admin Guide (PDF).
+- Create an Outlook profile for the administrator user and use this profile for the migration.
+(Select this profile when you enter a value in the Specify a profile to use for migration field in GWMME.)

-- Open the admin Outlook profile you created and open another user's mailbox.
+- Open the admin Outlook profile you created, then open another user's mailbox.

-- Navigate to their Inbox and make sure that you can read their messages.
-For more information, see Microsoft's instructions under "Add another person's mailbox to your profile".
+- Navigate to the user's Inbox and check that you can read their messages.

 Global Address List

-- While in the admin Outlook profile, try opening the Global Address List (GAL) and ensure that it loads completely.
+- In the Outlook profile for the admin user, open the Global Address List (GAL).
+Check that it loads correctly.

 - Make sure that the admin account is a mailbox user and not hidden from the GAL.

-- Make sure that the admin profile is set not to use Cached Exchange mode.
-See Microsoft's documentation for more information.
+- Check that the admin profile is not set to use Cached Exchange Mode.

-- Make sure those users failing in your CSV don't have Out of Office status enabled.
+First, make sure that users specified in your CSV file don't have Out of Office status turned on.